Alastair-Cleve/CommonCents/README.md

 - Single Page App
 - Front-End Authentication
-  - Uses a modal architecture that gives users the choice of creating an account, logging in, or touring the site as a Demo User
+  - Uses a modal architecture that gives users the choice of creating an account, logging in, or touring the site as a Demo User.

     ![Signup_Screenshot](/docs/Signup.png)